Micrelaps muelleri: Habitat

-The preferred habitats of M. muelleri include Mediterranean-type shrubby vegetation, and arable land.
+The preferred habitats of M. muelleri include Mediterranean-type shrubby vegetation, and arable land, and it has been found in villages.

 Conservation status

 Micrelaps muelleri is classified as "least concern" (LC) according to the IUCN Red List of Threatened Species.
 Although its range is relatively restricted, there are not believed to be major threats to it.
 It is present in some protected areas.